What Is an LLC Manager? (Obligations & Benefits Explained)

 A manager can be an LLC owner.
 This is usually the case with small businesses and single-member LLCs.

-How Do Managers Get Paid?
+How Do LLC Managers Get Paid?

-When a company designates a member to be a manager, that person is entitled to receive reasonable compensation in addition to income and capital contribution.
-A salary will be paid to a manager who is only an employee of the limited liability company, without any profit distributions.
+LLC managers are compensated as regular employees.
+When a company designates a member to be a manager, that person is entitled to receive reasonable compensation in addition to income and capital contributions.

 Is a Manager of an LLC an Officer?